 This famous Canadian company was founded three decades ago in North Vancouver, British Columbia.
 The brand was established under the name Rock Solid but changed its name to Arc’teryx because Jeremy Guard, the company’s CEO at the time, wanted a name that would go well with the brand’s “evolutionary innovation” image.

-In the early 1990s, Arc’teryx wasn’t selling just quality outerwear but backpacks and climbing gear too.
-Once the company obtained a license for the use of Gore-Tex technology, it quickly established itself as one of the world’s most esteemed outerwear brands and is still holding that status today.
+In the early 1990s, Arc’teryx wasn’t selling just quality outerwear but backpacks and climbing gear.
+Once the company obtained a license for Gore-Tex technology, it quickly established itself as one of the world’s most esteemed outerwear brands and still holds that status today.

-When it comes to the technologies Arc’teryx uses in the manufacture of its jackets and other products, most of the brand’s technical garments rely on the already-mentioned Gore-Tex.
-However, the brand has also developed a number of its own proprietary technologies, such as the AC2 technology that is used in Arc’teryx backpacks.
+Regarding the technologies Arc’teryx uses in manufacturing its jackets and other products, most of the brand’s technical garments rely on the already-mentioned Gore-Tex.
+However, the brand has also developed a number of its proprietary technologies, such as the AC2 technology used in Arc’teryx backpacks.

 Furthermore, all of the raw materials used by Arc’teryx are Bluesign Certified, and the brand also takes environmental sustainability quite seriously – all of its animal-based materials are sourced ethically.
-The result of all this is some of the market’s best-performing garments, not just in regards to wearing but also look, style, and longevity as well.
+The result of all this is some of the market’s best-performing garments, not just regarding wearing but also for style and longevity.

-Arc’teryx is an expensive brand – it’s as simple as that, (but so is Canada Goose).
-Most of their winter jackets start at about $150, with the best and most feature-packed models costing as much as $400 and more.
-Are these garments actually worth their price?
+Arc’teryx is an expensive brand – it’s as simple as that (but so is Canada Goose).
+Most of their winter jackets start at about $150, with the best and most feature-packed models costing as much as $400.
+Are these garments worth their price?
 As far as I’m concerned, they are.
-Their price is completely reasonable if we take into account their quality and performance.
+Their price is completely reasonable if we consider their quality and performance.